lsst-sqre/gafaelfawr/docs/dev/development.rst

 .. code-block:: sh

-   tox -e py-coverage,coverage-report
+   tox run -e py-coverage,coverage-report

 To see a listing of test environments, run:

 .. code-block:: sh

-   tox -av
+   tox list

 To run a specific test or list of tests, you can add test file names (and any other pytest_ options) after ``--`` when executing the ``py`` or ``py-full`` tox environment.
 For example:

 .. code-block:: sh

-   tox -e py -- tests/handlers/api_tokens_test.py
+   tox run -e py -- tests/handlers/api_tokens_test.py

 Testing the Kubernetes operator
 -------------------------------